idevisser/OAPIF-PDOK-INSPIRE/Results.md

 https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/items?f=html

 ## Posible improvements
+The following improvements could still be made after the high5 seesion:

-1) implementation of ETRS89 as CRS
+1. implementation of ETRS89 as CRS
-2) adding the INSPIRE ID
+2. adding the INSPIRE ID
-3) give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html
+3. give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html
-4) implement filters other than bbox and items
+4. implement filters other than bbox and items
-5) metadata of the service and link to the service in the metadata of the dataset
+5. metadata of the service and link to the service in the metadata of the dataset
-6) ..
+6. ..

 ### Resulting documentation